Decoding Empathy in Communication: Know How to Get it Right

 Empathy vs Sympathy: Know the Difference

-This ability to visualise a situation from the perspective of others gives us emotional intelligence, and thus makes us a more effective communicator.
+This ability to visualize a situation from the perspective of others gives us emotional intelligence and makes us more effective communicators.

 However, before you start working on infusing more empathy in your communication, understand what it truly means.
 Empathy is often confused with sympathy.
 While both have their roots in the Greek word “pathos”, meaning feelings, there is a difference.
 This is how Merriam Webster defines the two: “Sympathy is when you share the feelings of another; empathy is when you understand the feelings of another but do not necessarily share them.”

-When A loses her close family member, we feel for her and show our sympathy.
-But we are not in that situation and hence are detached from it.
-Whereas when B is nervous on stage and is fumbling through a presentation, we are empathetic towards him.
+When A loses a close family member, we feel for her and show our sympathy.
+However, we are not in that situation and, therefore, are detached from it.
+Whereas when B is nervous on stage and is fumbling through a presentation, we are empathetic toward him.
 We can easily put ourselves in B’s shoes and understand what he is going through.
-However, when A joins back work and is unable to meet her commitments, we see ourselves in her situation and become empathetic towards her.
+However, when A joins back work and is unable to meet her commitments, we see ourselves in her situation and become empathetic toward her.

-Two of the greatest leaders and changemakers in the world – Mahatma Gandhi and Nelson Mandela – are known for their empathetic leadership.
+Two of the greatest leaders and changemakers in the world–Mahatma Gandhi and Nelson Mandela–are known for their empathetic leadership.
 Gandhi went to great lengths to live the life of the oppressed so as to understand their pain.
 Mandela used empathy to understand his oppressors’ perspectives better.
-Among today’s political leaders, New Zealand Prime Minister Jacinda Ardern has often spoken about the need for empathy and kindness to underpin leadership.
+Among recent political leaders, former New Zealand Prime Minister Jacinda Ardern often spoke about the need for empathy and kindness to underpin leadership.

-The most prominent business leader to have embraced empathy is Microsoft CEO Satya Nadella.
-One of the first tasks that he took upon himself as the CEO was to do an organisational reboot and place empathy at its cultural pivot.
-Apple and Ford are two other giants that are using empathy to improve their product offerings.
+One of the most prominent business leaders to have embraced empathy is Microsoft CEO Satya Nadella.
+One of the first tasks he undertook as CEO was to do an organizational reboot and place empathy at its cultural pivot.
+And today, as AI takes center stage in the world of business, Nadella believes empathy, Emotional Intelligence (EQ), and human collaboration have a bigger role to play.

 Empathy in Communication

 One of the key indicators of being empathetic is in the way we write or speak.
-It is about keeping the other person’s situation, perspective or emotions in mind while writing or speaking.
+It is about keeping the other person’s situation, perspective, or emotions in mind while framing how we express ourselves.

 Here are some simple yet effective strategies to get you started on the path to empathetic communication.